 aa-aa Septuagint reads “it was reached by ten steps.”

-a See note on 40.5.
+a

 b This sense is demanded by the context; usually, ohel means “tent.”

 c-c Preserved in the Septuagint.

 d I.e., on the ground level; cf. v.
 7.

 e Lit. “times.”
 Emendation yields “in three sections of three tiers each,” i.e., one section next to each of the two side walls of the Temple and one next to its rear wall; cf. v.
 7.